Some Notes on Finite Sets

 \begin{proposition} For each $o \in O$ we have

 \end{proposition}

 \proof This follows from Proposition~\ref{prop_ordinal_1}. \eop

 A set $E$ is said to be \definition{totally ordered with respect to set membership} if, whenever $e_1$ and $e_2$ are distinct elements of $E$ then exactly one of $e_1\in e_2$ and $e_2\in e_1$ holds.
-By Proposition~\ref{prop_ordinal_3} each finite ordinal $\alpha$ is totally ordered with respect to set inclusion and, moreover, each element of $\alpha$ is a subset of $\alpha$.
+By Proposition~\ref{prop_ordinal_3} each finite ordinal $\alpha$ is totally ordered with respect to set inclusion and, moreover, each element of $\alpha$ is a subset of $\alpha$ and so $\alpha$ is a transitive set.

 In the general (non-finite case) the usual definition of an ordinal is as a set having these two properties \cite{vonn}.

 \begin{proposition} Let $o,\, o'\in O$ with $o \ne o'$.
 Then either $o$ is a proper subset of $o'$ or $o'$ is a proper subset of $o$. \end{proposition}